MasonWirtz/MasonWirtz.github.io/Publications.md

 > ## Under Review / Accepted Pending Revisions

-* <u>Wirtz, M. A.</u>, Pickl, S., Niehaus, K., Elspaß, S., & Möller, R. (under review). *On occupational complexity and age as predictors for variation intensity.*
+* <u>Wirtz, M. A.</u>, Pickl, S., Niehaus, K., Elspaß, S., & Möller, R. (under review).
+On occupational complexity and age as predictors for variation intensity. *Language Variation and Change.*

 * <u>Wirtz, M. A.</u>, Pfenninger, S. E., Kaiser, I., & Ender, A. (accepted pending revisions).
 Sociolinguistic competence and varietal repertoires in a second language: A study on addressee-dependent varietal behavior using virtual reality. *The Modern Language Journal.*